 It was a Danish comb maker who began it all.
-William Jordan was born in Copenhagen on the 22 January 1809 and grew up as the eldest of 12 children.
+William Jordan was born in Copenhagen on the 22nd of January 1809 and grew up as the eldest of 12 children.
 Immediately after graduation Wilhelm was sent to Kiel, Germany to seek work, and from there moved on to Hamburg where he began to learn comb-making.
 Under the guidance of skilled German craftsmen Wilhelm Jordan acquired the skills that laid the basis for his life’s work, creating a legacy that is still alive and well today.

 After trying his luck for several years as a travelling journeyman in Central Europe, Wilhelm Jordan returned to Copenhagen and established his own comb shop.
 However it failed to provide him with enough money to make a living so in 1837 he closed the shop and went with two fellow comb-makers to Christiania, as Norway´s capital, Oslo, was then known, to seek their fortunes there.
 The three established a modest comb-making business in the city centre on 5 August 1837, which today has evolved into one of Europe’s leading brush factories.